notafishaxolotl/nixos/README.md

-This is my first attempt using nixos so its not very good atleast im trying tho :D
+This is my first attempt using nixos so its not very good, atleast im trying tho :D

+here's a sandwich :P 🥪